rdnk2004/rdnk2004/README.md

   />

 </p>
-When I'm not building systems, I'm telling stories — as a **Writer, Screenwriter, and Director**.
+When I'm not building systems, I'm telling stories — as a <strong>Writer, Screenwriter, and Director</strong>.

 - 📖 **Family** — completed
 - 📖 **Thambiii** — completed